matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/SettingsServer.md

 ### `isTimezoneSupportEnabled()` <a name="isTimezoneSupportEnabled"></a>

-Returns true if this php version/build supports timezone manipulation (e.g., php &gt;= 5.2, or compiled with EXPERIMENTAL_DATE_SUPPORT=1 for php &lt; 5.2).
+Returns true if this php version/build supports timezone manipulation (e.g., php >= 5.2, or compiled with EXPERIMENTAL_DATE_SUPPORT=1 for php < 5.2).

 #### Signature